axelvaldez/radical-companies/_posts/Missing Chapters/2022-05-04-radical-companies-faq.markdown

 </ul>
  <p>One possible way to do this is by creating a Tinder-like mobile app, where you can easily flag people with a gesture.
 With a right-swipe you could add people to the “good” list and with a left swipe you could add people to the “naughty” list.
 At another time, the app would let you allocate a percentage of your RADs to each person; it may even suggest a distribution based on the number of “good” and “naughty” swipes you gave each person.
 You could also add a note along with the allocation.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">Is the RADICAL model really “fair?”
+<h2>Is the RADICAL model really “fair?”
 Won’t so much “equality” come at the price of individualism?
 Doesn’t it risk becoming a demotivator?</h2>
  <p>Fairness and equality are not the goal at all.
 Fairness and equality are the children of the monolithic FIAT mindset.</p>
  <p>Recognizing personal effort is better done by the people who are close to that effort.
 One line of code makes everything great for the whole team.
 Another line of code, makes a mess of things.
 But even though I know a few things about software, I CAN'T TELL the difference.
 However, people in the team readily recognize which is a plus and which is not.</p>
  <p>If I think it was great, but I get no RADs, then I call for feedback.
 If the feedback is not resonating with me, then I leave.
 The problem today is that people's livelihoods are deeply tied to employment.
 In the US, your health insurance is tied to your job and if your wife is 7 months pregnant, then you have to bite your lip and stick around for two more months and maybe longer.
 In other words, the current system is the problem, not the Distribution.</p>
  <p>My hope is that over time changing how companies are governed and owned will spill out and change the system we live in and make things healthier.
 And all kinds of shenanigans will happen along the way, for sure.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">Do you know of other models for handling salaries?</h2>
+<h2>Do you know of other models for handling salaries?</h2>
  <p>There are a couple of companies in Argentina and a few in Europe that are experimenting with salaries.
 Ricardo Semler experimented with self-assigned salaries at SEMCO, in the late 1970s.</p>
  <p> In the cases we know of, they are still considered wages.
 We are so used to the work-for-money system that we don’t question it.
 We don’t even  realize that it is more like, “I create wealth for you, and you give me a fixed amount of money that’s unrelated to the wealth generated.”</p>
  <p>Things like a capped ratio of highest to lowest wage (<em>e.g.</em>, cooperatives) didn’t resonate with us.
 It is an arbitrary compression of wealth extraction, divorced from contributions.</p>
  <p>In the book, instead of “wages” or “compensation,” we looked at it from the point of view of wealth extraction and things started to fall in place for us.
 For the people who embody a company, the PRI model described in the book is clearly tied to the contributions everyone makes and the wealth created by it.
 For an investor, it makes it completely transparent how much goes into financially taking care of people versus other expenses and investments.</p>
  <p>We don’t know what the ultimate form of this will be, but we feel strongly that wealth extraction has to be tied to financial performance and contributions.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">So, stock owners don't have any form of control?
+<h2>So, stock owners don't have any form of control?
 Look at what’s happening in the oil & gas industry.
 We need responsible stockowners to force companies to change!</h2>
  <p>The existing financial system is broken, yes.
 What’s happening with many businesses, not in oil and gas, is a reflection of that.
 We don’t know how to tweak the current system so it lets us live a bit longer, but more bureaucratic controls are not going to fix it.</p>
  <p>In a decentralized world, co-owners will deal with problems <em>before</em> they become a problem.
 They become a problem today because a handful of people can decide to ignore “externalities” for the sake of financial gain.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">Aren’t the liquidy suggestions super complex?
+<h2>Aren’t the liquidy suggestions super complex?
 What about tax-wise?
 Do we want the people to deal with that?</h2>
  <p>We never said anything about taxes, law, or anything else we don’t know much about.
 These are suggestions, thought experiments to point to  how things could possibly work.</p>
  <p>Maybe it is not so much a case that these ideas are impractical, as it is that they are different and unfamiliar.</p>

-<h1 style="text-align: center; ">Co-Management</h1>
+<h1 class="_section">Co-Management</h1>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">What about titles?</h2>
+<h2>What about titles?</h2>
  <p>In a co-managed company there is no FIAT hierarchy and, therefore, there are no hierarchical titles.
 Even if you use them when you work with FIAT businesses, these titles don’t mean anything inside a co-managed company.</p>
  <p>There are still roles that people perform, functions that have to be done, and specific skill sets that people have.
 But there are no entitled bosses “in charge” of silos.
 People work together in teams (fluid) but there are no departments (static).</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">How would this work with our Purpose?</h2>
+<h2>How would this work with our Purpose?</h2>
  <p>Purpose is a component of an explicit alignment.
 It should be considered when allocating RADs.</p>
  <p>On the other hand, each individual gets to decide how to distribute his RADs and nobody else has the right to question their decisions (although social pressure is hard to ignore and harder to resist).</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">How would this work with our Circle framework?</h2>
+<h2>How would this work with our Circle framework?</h2>
  <p>“Circles” come in two flavors, non-hierarchical and hierarchical.</p>
  <p>Non-hierarchical groups of people come together and dissolve as needed.
 Whether or not they are called “circles,” their scope is limited to the task at hand.</p>
  <p>Hierarchical “circles,” on the other hand, are just another form of FIAT hierarchy and as such they are inimical to co-management and co-ownership.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">Does a company need to be co-managed to RADICAL?</h2>
+<h2>Does a company need to be co-managed to RADICAL?</h2>
  <p>A FIAT hierarchy warps an organization in its favor, so we don’t see how the two would coexist for long.
 When John Lewis created the John Lewis Partnership he put in place a FIAT hierarchy and a very extensive constitution to prevent managers from taking over the control of the company, but eventually they did.
 Other Europeans companies have tried a similar approach and invariably the managers took it over.
 They are still financially very generous companies compared to their competitors but what’s left of worker control is cosmetic.</p>
  <p>So, yes, to be RADICAL a company has to be co-managed.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">Why would I want my business to become a RADICAL Company?</h2>
+<h2>Why would I want my business to become a RADICAL Company?</h2>
  <p>You organize as a RADICAL company because,</p>
  <ul>
   <li>You want a better quality of life for yourself and those around you.</li>